 Consequently, just as everything else executed in time and history is by the counsel of God’s predestinating will (Eph.
 1:11), so also the progress of His plan of salvation will be entirely according to God’s timing.
 Although God could, if He wanted, convert every single soul in an instant, He has decreed for the progression of His kingdom on earth to be gradual and steady, just as the creation of the world, the unveiling of special revelation, the nature of sanctification, and the history of redemption are (or were) similarly gradual.
 While Jesus taught that unregenerate sinners would always exist before His return (Matt.
 13:24-30), He nonetheless instructed us concerning the gradual development (Matt.
 13:31-32; Mark 4:26-29) and the ultimate outcome of the kingdom, namely, that the kingdom would thoroughly permeate the earth (Matt.
 13:33; Dan.
 2:44-45).

-Our Savior also has ordained a particular means by which widespread conversion will ordinarily come to fruition, the preaching of the gospel—contrary to the manner of Bolshevik Jews with their violent revolution and upheaval.
+Our Savior also has ordained a particular means by which widespread conversion will ordinarily come to fruition, the preaching of the gospel—contrary, e.g., to the manner of Bolshevik Jews with their violent revolution and upheaval.
 Christ’s church will save souls through the proclamation of the Word (Rom.
 10:14), and hell’s own gates will collapse (Matt.
 16:18) by the sword of the Spirit.

 Therefore, the “picture” of the victory of Christ’s kingdom on earth is one where Christ presently reigns from heaven (Matt.
 28:18-20) as His enemies are made His footstool (1 Cor.
 15:24-26).
 Rather than anti-Christian revolutions, Christian dominion is essentially spiritual, not essentially political—though it has manifold political implications.
 Christ rules by His spiritual representatives on earth, the church, just as Satan attempts to rule on earth through unbelievers; and by and through them His kingdom progresses.
-This progression can take a very long time, perhaps many millennia, whatever God has willed.
+This progression can take a very long time, perhaps many millennia: whatever God has willed.

 Optimism and Occupation

 The fundamental optimism which characterizes postmillennialism has very practical implications for us.
 We can be confident that our endeavors on earth will be worthwhile in the long run, for God has promised worldwide Christianization.
-This stands in contrast with other Christian eschatological systems, which, with their emphasis on the imminent return of Jesus, argue that “you shouldn’t polish the brass on a sinking ship,” thereby abandoning society to Satan’s minions.
+This stands in contrast with other Christian eschatological systems, which, with their emphasis on the imminent return of Jesus, argue that “one shouldn’t polish the brass on a sinking ship,” thereby abandoning society to Satan’s designs.
 Contrary to such pessimism, the Lord Jesus Christ commands us to occupy until He returns (Luke 19:13).

 Interestingly, adherents of pessimistic eschatological views will usually accuse postmillennialists of undermining a constant watchfulness, since we hold that Christ’s coming is in the distant future—yet they do not realize the terrible practical implications of their pessimism.
 Scripture teaches that we do not know the date of Christ’s return (Matt.
 24:36, 42; Acts 1:7), and even seems to note that it will be a long time (Matt.
 25:5, 14, 19), but it never teaches that His return is ever-imminent.

 The practical utility of an optimistic eschatology can actually be ascertained from a cult with which we are all familiar, Mormonism.
 Not only do Mormons have a workable model of missions—sending unmarried men to work in foreign lands before bringing them back home to settle down, keeping their family and societal roots safe—but they also have an incredibly optimistic eschatology, one which manifests itself in exorbitant evangelistic energy for their own religion.
 Irrespective of what they might believe regarding the eventual success of Mormon conversions, they believe that with sufficiently righteous obedience on earth and participation in the church, one may become a god and gain sovereignty over his own planet following death.
 This feature of Mormon personal eschatology undoubtedly motivates many of its adherents to righteous living and impassioned evangelism.
 This is not to say their views have any merit, of course—only that eschatological beliefs have very practical consequences.
-Having understood the promises of Scripture that the saving knowledge of Christ will be as the waters covering the sea, and being energized and sanctified by the true God, the Holy Spirit, Christians ought to surpass these cultists in postmillennial fervor.
+Having understood the promises of Scripture that the saving knowledge of Christ will be as the waters covering the sea, and being energized and sanctified by the true God, the Holy Spirit, Christians ought to surpass Mormons in postmillennial fervor.

 The Bruising of Christ’s Heel